-- Regretfully, we do not accept applications from individuals born in U.S. territories.
+Regretfully, we do not accept applications from individuals born in the U.S. territories.

-I was born outside of America, but to American citizens; am I eligible?
+I was born outside the United States, but to American citizens; am I eligible?

-- Regretfully, we do not accept applications from citizens who were born overseas but are American by birth.
+Regretfully, we do not accept applications from the U.S. citizens who were born overseas but are American by birth.

 Can the winners use the prize money to support a specific project, personal expenses, etc.?

-- Each winner will receive an unrestricted cash prize; there is no obligation to use the money in any particular way.
+Each winner will receive an unrestricted cash prize; there is no obligation to use the money in any way.